toughIQ/docker-xkcdpass-web/README.md

 # Basics

-This repo is based on this repo: https://github.com/toughIQ/docker-xkcdpass It makes use of Python HTTP Server.
+This repo is based on this repo: https://github.com/toughIQ/docker-xkcdpass and adds the features of Python HTTP Server.

 # Defaults